barahilia/blog/_posts/2014-10-09-hg-pull-via-http-fails-400.markdown

 And the second will forever participate in communications to the server degrading performance and offensing scalability.
 So from now on, I'll always recommend
-**first close the branch in mercurial and only then to merge it back to default**.
+**first to close the branch in mercurial and only then to merge it back to default**.

+Guildeline for the case of completed features is clear.
+But what about the other cases?
+Like:

+* Discarded branches, that are closed and not merged into default
+* Release branches, that are being maintained in parallel to default
+* Other scenarios

+The goal should be minimizing the number of topological heads.
+As suggested in discussion of issue in Bitbucket, all discarded branches can be merged into one.
+Same can be done to all release branches: once they come to their end of life, merge them all into one dummy release branch.
+It should be remembered, that one can continue working on a closed branch and even close it again.

+Basically, the story ends here.
+For the curious, we currently stand at about 250 branches closed and opened, and the problem arose at about 240 heads - most from branches that were merged first and closed after that.